-PA 201 LEADERSHIP (Required)

-This course will introduce students to leadership techniques as applicable to the Christian Faith.
+PA 201 LEADERSHIP (Required) Three credit hours This course will introduce students to leadership techniques as applicable to the Christian Faith.
 Students will evaluate strategic leaders from the past as well as contemporary leadership lessons from today's theorists.

 PA 302 MINISTERIAL DUTIES